SoftwareKater/nx-confusion/docs/README.md

 * Divide both the game service and gateway along their two purposes: managing rooms (createGame, joinGame), managing games (...).
 Before you do this, you should definetly extract the in-memory storage.
 * Extract material imports into a library.
 * Modularize the frontend.
 Create a folder modules next to the components folder.
 In that folder create a folder dialogs/components.
 Now move all contens of the old app/components/dialogs into the folder app/modules/dialogs/components.
 Create a new file app/modules/dialogs/dialog.module.ts and declare all dialogs here.
 Remove the declaration of the dialogs from app/app.module.ts and instead import the new DialogModule and add it the imports array.
+* Create data structures for all variables that currently have the type `any`.

 Ideas for Fixes and Features:
-* After player 2 joined a room, the room should be closed for new connections.
-Curretly player 2 users can be kicked out by other joining users.
+* If a player creates a room while being in an ongoing game bad things happen.
 * Add a local storage service to the frontend app and persist the state of our app there.
 Create a mechanism to recover the app from the state snapshot in the localstorage.
 This allows users to re-enter the game after a page refresh.
 * Currently the game runs infinitely long, because there is no win condition.
 Introduce a win condition either score based or time based.

 ## Article TODOs

-* Move models/interfaces from tools/schematics into library.
-* Build data structures for all variables that currently have the type `any`.
-* Rework all mentions of tools/schemats: types are stored in the types lib.
+* Update all mentions of tools/schemats: types are stored in the types lib.
 Also explain that we can share types between frontend and backend because nx rules!
+* Update game-data interface.
-* Reworked game-data interface, to introduce win condition.
+* Introduce win condition.